sassoftware/viya4-monitoring-kubernetes/logging/OpenShift.md

 are retained, modify the `INFRA_LOG_RETENTION_PERIOD` environment variable.
 The default value is `1` (1 day).

-No customizations are required, even if you are using ingress, because the `deploy_logging_openshift.sh` script defines a route for Kibana.
+No customizations are required, even if you are using ingress, because the `deploy_logging_open_openshift.sh` script defines a route for Kibana.

 OpenShift uses [route](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html) objects, a feature unique to OpenShift, to access Kibana and (optionally) the Elasticsearch API endpoint.
 This makes it unnecessary to configure ingress objects or surface nodePorts.